 - Pin at least 10-20 pins a day, to start

-- It is a good practice to also pin other’s content into your own relevant boards
+- It is a good practice to also pin other’s content into your own relevant boards, especially if you don’t have many pins of your own.

 - Pin at your optimal times (Tailwind will automatically formulate these time slots for you)